- Inhabitat – Sustainable Design Innovation, Eco Architecture, Green Building - http://inhabitat.com -

 A Starter Guide To Urban Gardening

-So you’ve picked up a compact composting kit and are ready to start recycling your food scraps into nutrient-rich compost – the next step is to start a garden !
+For all those city dwellers who have been dreaming about luscious summer gardens to come during the long winter, it’s time to start your own urban garden !
 For those with budding green thumbs, urban gardening can be an intimidating prospect.
-To clarify a sometimes-mysterious process, we’ve put together a very brief how-to guide on starting a flourishing container garden replete with herbs , veggies, and flowers.
+To clarify the sometimes-mysterious process, we’ve put together a very brief how-to guide on starting a flourishing container garden replete with herbs , veggies, and flowers so that you can get a jump start on spring gardening.

 What you’ll need: Container(s), Seeds, Potting soil